 When the switch is powered on, it performs its diagnostic self test.
-The self test takes approximately 30 to 45 seconds to complete, depending on whether a switch module is installed in the slot in the Switch 1600M, and approximately 40 seconds to complete for the Switch 2400M.
+The self test takes approximately 45 seconds to complete.

 LED Behavior:

 During the self test:

 - Initially, all the switch and port LEDs are on. - After approximately 3 seconds most of the LEDs go off and then may come on again during phases of the self test.
 For the duration of the self test, the Self Test LED stays on.